-If Change Table exists when full load starts: Select one of the following from the list to determine how you want to handle loading the Change Tables at full-load startup:
+If Change Table exists when full load starts: Select one of the following to determine how you want to handle loading the Change Tables when Full Load replication starts:

 - DROP and CREATE Change Table: The table is dropped and a new table is created in its place. - ARCHIVE and CREATE Change Table: A copy of the existing table will be saved to the same schema before the new table is created.
 The archived table name will be appended with a timestamp, indicating when the archiving operation occurred (e.g. Customers___ct_20170605175601).